nomadstar/mallana/README.md

 than experimental hacks.
 Every codec and optimization path includes a validation methodology, a reference implementation, and documented limitations.

+> **The mission —** *how much useful intelligence can we run on the hardware people already own?*
+> Instead of scaling hardware to fit larger models, Mallana works to reduce the **cost of
+> intelligence itself** — every byte of memory, every cache line, every tensor op, every watt — so
+> existing machines can run larger and better models.
+TurboQuant is the first step down that path;
+> quantization, attention, KV-cache systems, decoding, and execution are all in scope.
+Read the
+> **[Manifesto](MANIFESTO.md)** for the full vision and the principles that gate every optimization.

 ---

 ## 🧪 Evaluator's Guide — Test Everything in Minutes